Natalie Nunn: Personal life

 Nunn dated Olamide Faison from 2003 to 2009.
-Nunn and Arizona Rattlers football player Jacob Payne married in May 2012, and the marriage was aired on two episodes of Bridezillas, on October 28 and November 4, 2012.
-Nunn revealed on November 12, 2014, that the couple were expecting their first child; in February 2015, she revealed that she had a miscarriage.
-In late 2016, she announced that she was pregnant again.
-On April 16, 2017, she gave birth to her daughter Journey Ruth Payne.
+She has also been linked to Chris Brown, Rihanna's cousin and Shaquille O'Neal.
+She married her husband Jacob Payne in 2012, she revealed they were expecting their first child in November 2014; in February 2015, she revealed that she suffered from a miscarriage.
+In late 2016, she announced that she was pregnant again, on April 16, 2017, the couple welcomed their first daughter.